The Unlikely Pilgrimage of Harold Fry (film): Plot

-Harold's journey continues for several weeks; as he meets more strangers he continues to leave them feeling touched by his selfless spirit.
-Stopping for a drink in a pub, one patron asks to take his picture as a keepsake - the photo makes its way to the media and he rapidly becomes a national sensation, though he is unaware of it.
-Shortly after this, Harold is joined by Wilf, an eighteen-year-old junkie who was inspired by his story and wants to walk to save Queenie too.
-As more media outlets pick up the story, several dozen more individuals join him and they collectively adopt the moniker of 'Pilgrims', though Harold seems bemused by their presence and struggles to understand why they are fascinated by him.
-Maureen and Rex also travel up to visit Harold, though when Harold invites Maureen to join his walk she responds in frustration that she is unable to let go of the things holding her back in the way he has.
+Harold's journey continues over weeks; he meets more strangers, leaving them touched by his selfless spirit.
+In a pub, a journalist posing as a patron takes his picture and he rapidly becomes an unwitting national hero.
+Shortly after this, Harold is joined by Wilf, an eighteen-year-old drug addict inspired by his story, who wants to walk for Queenie too.
+As more media outlets relay his story, dozens more individuals join him and they call themselves 'Pilgrims'.
+Harold struggles to understand their fascination with him.
+Maureen and Rex travel to visit Harold, and she asks forgiveness for trying to stop his walk.
+Harold says he is the one who need forgiveness.
+He invites Maureen to join his pilgrimage but she says she hasn't got her things with her.

-The camp, though continuing to grow and fostering a genuine camaderie amongst the Pilgrims, slowly becomes something of a circus and is by now making barely any progress towards Berwick.
-Harold's memories of his son continue, and after Wilf flees the camp after being caught raiding Harold's supplies and carrying pills, Harold recalls David's own descent into drug abuse.
-In a discussion with another Pilgrim he tells her of how he watched his son deteriorate before he took his own life in their garage.
-The Pilgrim helps Harold to accept that he needs to leave the camp behind to reach his destination.
+The camp continues to grow and fosters a genuine camaraderie, but delays progress towards Berwick.
+Harold's memories of his son continue, and when Wilf flees the camp after being caught carrying pills, Harold recalls David's own descent into drug abuse.
+He tells another Pilgrim how he watched his son deteriorate before he hanged himself.
+The Pilgrim helps Harold accept that he needs to leave the camp behind to reach his destination, saying they only travelled one mile in the last day.